::Bagsket Tutorial::

 Oh my, what a great bag!
 Bumping this to the top of my to do list!
 It will be perfect to hold my current knitting project!
 Thanks so much for sharing - I shall email a photo when completed.

-My Bagsket « Challe&hellip | March 8, 2008 at 12:08 am
+38. My Bagsket « Challenged - steps towards a smaller footprint | March 8, 2008 at 12:08 am

-[...]
-March 8, 2008 · Filed under Crafty stuff I made this last night - it’s a Bagsket, perfect for my knitting projects, and made to match my knitting needle roll holder.
-The bag itself is well, um, let’s say that my new machine didn’t handle the thicker layers very well (grr!) - I should have used my old faithful machine.
+[…] March 8, 2008 · Filed under Crafty stuff I made this last night – it’s a Bagsket, perfect for my knitting projects, and made to match my knitting needle roll holder.
+The bag itself is well, um, let’s say that my new machine didn’t handle the thicker layers very well (grr!) – I should have used my old faithful machine.
 It’s supposed to have very stiff interfacing to give it a real basket appearance, but I just used what I had instead.
-It will do the job perfectly - large enough for a couple of projects, drawstring to keep it all enclosed (needles *just* fit) and it’s small enough that I can take it away with me.
-Here’s the link http://foofanagle.wordpress.com/2007/06/26/bagsket-tutorial/ [...]
+It will do the job perfectly – large enough for a couple of projects, drawstring to keep it all enclosed (needles *just* fit) and it’s small enough that I can take it away with me.
+Here’s the link https://foofanagle.wordpress.com/2007/06/26/bagsket-tutorial/ […]

 39.